-On June 29, 2015, the President of the United States signed into law the Trade Preferences Extension Act of 2015 (TPEA), which made numerous amendments to the AD and countervailing duty (CVD) law, including amendments to section 773(b)(2) of the Act.30 Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.31 It requires the Department to request CV and COP information from respondent companies in all AD proceedings.32

-Accordingly, the Department requested this information from Shin Yang.
+Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
+It requires Commerce to request constructed value and cost of production (COP) information from respondent companies in all antidumping duty proceedings.
+Accordingly, Commerce requested this information from Shin Yang.
 We examined Shin Yang's cost data and determined that our quarterly cost methodology is not warranted, and, therefore, we have applied our standard methodology of using annual costs based on Shin Yang's reported data.

-In accordance with section 773(b)(3) of the Act, we calculated COP based on the sum of Shin Yang's cost of materials and fabrication for the foreign like product, plus amounts for selling, general, and administrative (SG&A) expenses, interest expenses, and home market packing costs.
+In accordance with Section 773(b)(3) of the Act, we calculated COP based on the sum of Shin Yang's cost of materials and fabrication for the foreign like product, plus amounts for selling, general, and administrative (SG&A) expenses, interest expenses, and home market packing costs.